zsimon13/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview of Analysis
+Good credit and loans vastly outnumber risky credit and loans.
+This analysis takes this unbalance into consideration and tests different algorithims to see which method provides an optimal result for determining whether or not a customer should be approved for a loan.

 ## Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.